Brisbane Valley Rail Trail

 From North Ipswich you can ride on the footpaths to get to the Ipswich CBD to enjoy a well-earned lunch or afternoon tea.
-Some recommended cafes include Rafter & Rose, Fourthchild, Urban Pantry, Cactus Espresso and Deann's Coffee House.
+Some recommended cafes include Rafter & Rose, Fourthchild, and The Retro Diner.

 Need to know: Mountain bikes are recommended, and you will need to take plenty of water and snacks as there are no facilities until you reach Ipswich.

 By Kate Bennie